MohitChachra/JAVA-mini-Applications/find and replace all/README.md

-This program will find and replaceAll with all that string.
+This program will find and replaceAll with all the string.